antonfirsov/docs/2020/09-Sep/test-dotnet5-rtm/dotnet5.md

 Last year, we shared a [broad vision of a singular .NET stack and ecosystem](https://devblogs.microsoft.com/dotnet/introducing-net-5/).
 We're happy to report that we now have the foundation in place to deliver on that vision, in .NET 6.0.
 We started the 5.0 release with separate [CoreCLR](https://github.com/dotnet/coreclr), [CoreFX](https://github.com/dotnet/corefx), and [Mono](https://github.com/mono/mono) repos, with significant duplication across them.
 We ended the release with the unified [runtime](https://github.com/dotnet/runtime) repo, which includes the CoreCLR and Mono runtimes and the .NET libraries.
 We now have one repository for the runtime, libraries, and other low-level components of the .NET platform, which we will move forward in lock-step together in future releases.
 The benefits of this change are much higher compatibility between the various .NET app types and maintaining and improving just one libraries code base.

 A first example of moving forward with this vision is our work with [Web Assembly](https://webassembly.org/).
-Blazor Webassembly in .NET 5.0 uses the Mono runtime and the .NET Libraries (all the System.* libraries).
+Blazor WebAssembly in .NET 5.0 uses the Mono runtime and the .NET Libraries (all the System.* libraries).
 This is a change from [Blazor 3.2](https://devblogs.microsoft.com/aspnet/blazor-webassembly-3-2-0-now-available/), which used the Mono runtime and Mono libraries.
 The change we made with Web assembly, to use the .NET libraries, is a down-payment on the broader vision.
 We expect to deliver the rest of the vision, largely focused on Xamarin (iOS and Android), with .NET 6.0.
 We had intended to deliver support for Xamarin apps with 5.0, but the global pandemic caused us to pause that work for a release.

 Looking forward, our fundamental investments will go into the runtime repo, for .NET 6.0 and beyond.
 We intend to use CoreCLR for desktop, IoT, and server workloads and Mono for mobile and web assembly.
 We'll continue to optimize the .NET libraries to deliver a first-class experience across all of those workload types.